 Maryland Department of Health All-Physician COVID-19 Phone Calls – CME Accredited!

 Coordinated by MedChi, The Maryland State Medical Society, these statewide, all-physician calls are hosted by Howard Haft, MD, of the Maryland Department of Health.
 Join for critical updates on the spread, treatment of, and resources for combating COVID-19.
 The calls are held on Mondays at 5:30 PM and Wednesdays at 5 pm.
 To register for upcoming calls or listen to recordings and view past slide decks from these calls, click here.

 The Montgomery County Health Department has created a resource page that is a helpful guide on what to say to patients, and to refer patients to.
-The CDC has created a handout for medical practice to make available for concerned patients.
+The CDC has created a handout for medical practices to make available for concerned patients.
 Click here to download the pdf, or visit the CDC’s web page of printable handouts and posters.

 Practice Protocols & Preparedness